darth-json/vtube-service/README.md

 ## Development

 To run an individual instance of v-tube locally pull [VTube] and follow the instructions.
 Video Metadata is extracted via [Sannies-Mp4].
-To run, simply execute using
+To run, simply execute `mvn clean package spring-boot:run`.
+This will

 ## Docker Image

 This leverages the spotify docker plugin to build the application as a docker image :